USS Enterprise (CV-6): Pearl Harbor

 Enterprise pulled into Pearl Harbor for fuel and supplies on the evening of 8 December.
 Vice-Admiral William Halsey Jr., commander of Carrier Division 2, ordered every able-bodied man on board to help rearm and refuel Enterprise; this process normally took 24 hours to complete, but was completed this time within seven hours.
 She and the other ships of TF 8 sailed early the next morning to patrol against possible additional attacks on the Hawaiian Islands.
 Although the group encountered no Japanese surface ships, Enterprise aircraft sank Japanese submarine I-70 at 23°45′N 155°35′W on 10 December 1941.

 During the last two weeks of December 1941, Enterprise and her escorts steamed west of Hawaii to cover the islands while two other carrier groups made a belated attempt to relieve Wake Island.
 After a brief layover at Pearl Harbor, Enterprise and her group sailed on 11 January 1942, protecting convoys reinforcing Samoa.

 On 16 January 1942, a TBD of VT-6, piloted by Chief Aviation Machinist's Mate and enlisted Naval Aviation Pilot Harold F. Dixon, got lost on patrol, ran out of fuel, and ditched.
 Dixon and his two crewmates, bombardier Anthony J. Pastula and gunner Gene Aldrich, survived for 34 days in a small rubber raft after their food and water were washed overboard, before drifting ashore on the atoll of Pukapuka, where the natives fed them and notified Allied authorities.
 The three men were then picked up by USS Swan.
 Dixon was awarded the Navy Cross for "extraordinary heroism, exceptional determination, resourcefulness, skilled seamanship, excellent judgment and highest quality of leadership."

-On 1 February 1942, Enterprise's Task Force 8 raided Kwajalein, Wotje, and Maloelap in the Marshall Islands, sinking three Japanese ships, damaging eight, and destroying numerous airplanes and ground facilities.
+On 1 February 1942, Enterprise's Task Force 8 raided Kwajalein, Wotje, and Maloelap in the Marshall Islands.
+In two waves, 64 airplanes attacked and for the loss of six of their number, sank only a small gunboat and damaged the light cruiser Katori, the minelayer Tokiwa, and five other ships.
+Also, numerous airplanes and ground facilities were destroyed.
 Enterprise received only minor damage in the Japanese counterattack, as TF 8 retired to Pearl Harbor.